 Those interference power levels have been converted into noise temperature to allow for an easy comparison with the RFI observed on this sensor around Hawaii.
 Figure 15 illustrates in colour the maximum RFI temperature per pixel of 0.5 × 0.5° in longitude and latitude.

 FIGURE 15

-Map of interference
+Map of interference {US Question: include colorbar label to indicate noise temperature, as indicated in the text?}